cxczzy/dl_tips/README.md

 2) how to install tensorflow in python if it is installed in C:/ and whihout enough authority? use powershell and right-click to open it in adminstrator authority

+3) how to solve the problem that .py with chinese characters cannot be run in shell? add [#encoding=utf-8] at the head of .py and make sure it is in utf-8 encoding